 - Assist new instructors in the development of pedagogical skills.

 The intent of the Teaching Essentials Program is that workshops will begin prior to any teaching assignments.
 This program is a series of sessions that focus on introducing essential teaching and learning methodologies/skills to new instructors.
-Topics include planning and organizing for instruction, effective communication and management of students, instructional technologies, learning styles and teaching strategies, assessment, and reflective teaching.

 Research shows that effective new faculty orientation programs contribute to teacher retention rates, smooth the transition into the teaching profession, foster emotional development and job satisfaction, improve pedagogical practice, and most importantly increase student achievement through improved teaching performance.